 - The award check must be deposited or cashed within 5 months.

-- Each award recipient is required to fill out a W-9 form prior to receiving their award payment.
-(This only applies if you have a US Social Security Number.)
-You will be contacted by email@example.com with all of the details.
+- Each award recipient is required to complete a W-9 form.
+(This only applies if you have a U.S. Social Security Number).
+This form must be completed and returned to email@example.com prior to award payments being issued.

 - Keep copies of your W-9 and all receipts and expenses that are part of this award.
 These documents are important and may be necessary for tax purposes.

-- Each awardee will contribute a short report about their research to MSA within a year of receiving the award.
-These articles should be written for a general audience and may be published in Inoculum or other on MSA venues (e.g. MSA website).
+- Each awardee will contribute a short article about their research to MSA within a year of receiving the award.
+These articles should be written for a general audience and may be published in Inoculum or other MSA venues (e.g. MSA website).
 This will be a great opportunity to promote your research to the MSA community.
 Articles and pictures should be sent to the Awards Coordinator by email as a Word document.